 When it is prepared and distributed effectively, the press release can help generate attention for your company and its products/services while bringing valuable media coverage to what you and your employees are doing.
 It can help you achieve what you are trying to accomplish as a business enterprise, and/or highlight issues that might concern your company, and many others.

-As someone who studied journalism and public relations as an undergrad, and then worked for decades as a marketing communications professor and as a practitioner of advertising and public relations, I know the value of learning to use the power of the press release as an effective business tool.
+As someone who studied journalism and public relations as an undergrad, and then worked for decades as a marketing communications professor and as a corporate career professional in areas of advertising and public relations, I know the value of learning to use the power of the press release as an effective business tool.